 Programs at WheatonArts

 The Museum of American Glass is the foundation of our program infrastructure.
-Accredited by the America Alliance of Museums, the Museum houses the nation’s largest collection of American glass and encompasses examples of the earliest glass objects made in America to 18th century glass to fine contemporary glass art.
-The Museum’s glass and library collections are a primary resource for scholars, collectors, other institutions and artists.
+Accredited by the America Alliance of Museums, the Museum houses one of the nation’s largest collections of American glass and encompasses examples of the earliest glass objects made in America, from 18th-century glass to fine contemporary glass art.
+The Museum’s glass and library collections are a primary resource for scholars, collectors, other institutions, and artists.

-The Creative Glass Center of America (CGCA) offers fellowships to emerging and mid-career artists and is an exceptional resource for artists working in glass.
-Through an annual peer review process, 10 artists are awarded working residencies, providing 24-hour studio access, materials, housing, and stipends.
+The Creative Glass Fellowship Program (formerly known as the Creative Glass Center of America) offers fellowships to emerging and mid-career artists and is an exceptional resource for artists working in glass.
+Through an annual peer-review process, up to 10 artists are awarded working residencies, providing 24-hour studio access, materials, housing, and stipends.
 The Resident Studio Assistant Program continues to offer exceptional professional development for younger artists.

-Down Jersey Folklife offers programs and temporary exhibitions related to the folk traditions and cultural diversity of southern New Jersey and also has special exhibits highlighting the region’s many ethnic groups and art forms.
+The Down Jersey Folklife Center offers programs, performances, and temporary exhibitions related to the folk traditions and cultural diversity of southern New Jersey while also highlighting the region’s many ethnic groups and art forms.

 Up to 10 additional special weekend events augment daily programs.
-In addition to the Festival of Fine Craft and GlassWeekend, two WheatonArts signature events, there are numerous community events including multicultural festivals.
-Look for upcoming news on our Wheaton Wide Open Weekends, sponsored by PNC Arts Alive!
+In addition to the Festival of Fine Craft, WheatonArts signature event, there are numerous community events including multicultural festivals and free Family Days presented by PNC Arts Alive!